Tiwari666/Decision_Tree/README.md

-# Why decision tree over the linear regression?
+# Why decision tree over the linear regression and logistic regression?
 a) Handling Complex and Non-Linear Relationship: linear models are good when the data itself has a linear relationship.